Standards-cited reference

 Tolerance and how to verify

 ISPA dimensions are an industry standard, not a regulatory minimum.
-ASTM F1566-18 (the US standard for innerspring construction) specifies typical manufacturing tolerances of plus or minus 0.5 inches on both width and length[2].
+ISPA's Voluntary Dimensional Guidelines for Bedding allow a manufacturing tolerance of plus 1 inch and minus three-quarter inch on sizes over 60 inches, which covers both King widths and lengths[2].
 A King mattress measured at 75.5 by 79.5 inches is within tolerance.

 If you want to verify your mattress matches the schedule, use a metal tape measure across the top surface from seam to seam, ignoring rolled edges.
 Foam mattresses can compress when measured under hand pressure, so measure with the mattress unloaded.

-Premium manufacturers typically hit within plus or minus 0.25 inches.
-Lower-tier compressed-foam mattresses may show slightly more variance, particularly in the first 30 days as the foam fully expands from its shipping compression.
+Better manufacturers typically run tighter than the guideline allows.
+Lower-tier compressed-foam mattresses may show more variance, particularly in the first 30 days as the foam fully expands from its shipping compression.

 Citations

 [1] International Sleep Products Association mattress size schedule (industry standard reference for US mattress manufacturers).
-[2] ASTM F1566-18 Standard Test Methods for Innersprings in Mattresses; specifies tolerance ranges for innerspring components and typical manufacturing variance.
+[2] ISPA Voluntary Dimensional Guidelines for Bedding Products and Components; specifies allowable manufacturing tolerances of +3/4 / -1/2 inch up to 60 inches and +1 / -3/4 inch over 60 inches.
 International size data cross-checked against published UK, EU (CEN), and Australian retailer size charts.

 Related guides